EDC Las Vegas creator campaigns

 product proof + stress conditions

-> Find beauty creators who test makeup, hair, body glitter, or SPF at overnight music festivals and show results in real event conditions.
+Find beauty creators who test makeup, hair, body glitter, or SPF at overnight music festivals and show results in real event conditions.

-Brief moments people already have
+Brief real moments

-Keep onsite asks clean
+Separate bigger onsite asks

 If the brief mentions giveaways, stickers, filming gear, signage, or sampling, check the official rules before it reaches creators.